romanpauk/dingo/docs/architecture/conversion-model.md

 That combined type lists the result forms a stored object may service:

 - `value_types`
+- `copy_value_types`
 - `lvalue_reference_types`
 - `rvalue_reference_types`
 - `pointer_types`
 - `conversion_types`

 Those lists are the contract between storage policy and runtime conversion.
+`value_types` may consume or otherwise produce a fresh value. `copy_value_types` describes values that must be copied from retained storage; Dingo publishes those capabilities only when the resolved target is copy constructible.

+Capability patterns use `runtime_type` for the registered interface leaf and `runtime_interface` for the complete registered interface.
+The latter lets a storage policy explicitly expose exact wrapper values without the binding layer inferring that behavior from the storage lifetime.

 ## Factory Dispatch